 Top Tip: Before diving in, it’s important to understand which combination of the six main types of business tax applies to your chosen business structure.
 Each type comes with its own set of rules and deadlines for how to pay, when to file and when to pay.
 To learn more, read our simple guide to small business tax 📊

 Why you may want to defer your tax payment

 Regardless of size and industry, every business in the UK needs to file taxes with HMRC.
-Your specific tax requirements will vary depending on your business structure, as well as your income, profits and several other conditions.
+Your specific annual tax requirements will vary depending on your business structure, as well as your current year income, profits and several other conditions.

 The way that you can claim your expenses and thus catch a tax break also varies depending on your business structure.
 To learn more about how to claim taxes as a limited company, read our guide to what allowable expenses limited companies can claim.